gbmhunter/blog/content/pcb-design/pcb-design-checklist/index.md

 ### Other ICs

 * Decoupling is added were needed
-* Voltage difference problems between IC's that communicate and run of different voltage supplies is considered
+* Voltage difference problems between ICs that communicate and run of different voltage supplies is considered

 ### Communications